Losant/losant-docs/docs/experiences/walkthrough/part1.md

 { "error": "Email and password fields required." }
 ```

 This concludes Part 1 of the application experience walkthrough.
 As of now, lōm has a fully functional user registration endpoint.
-The next part covers how users will login once they've registered.
+The next part covers how users will log in once they've registered.

 **[Continue to Part 2](/experiences/walkthrough/part2/)**: User Authentication